Expert Neonatologists in Cedar Rapids

 - The NICU Family Support program provides support and education for your family.

-NICU Follow-Up Care
+NICU Follow-Up Clinic

 - Our expert follow-up team includes a pediatric nurse practitioner and a pediatric physical therapist/developmental specialist.